Self-Directed IRA Basics: What They Are and How To Open an Account

 Asset Choice

-Diverse asset choice.
+Typically offers a diverse asset choice.
 Investors can purchase real estate, shares in a private business, precious metals, and more.
-Almost any asset can be purchased, except collectibles and life insurance.
+Almost any asset can be purchased, except collectibles, life insurance, and S-Corporation stock.

 Asset Security